edunham/slides/git/index.rst

     :align: right

 * How to look at software development
-* What's Git
+* What's Git?
-* How to learn it
-    * Real life vs. tutorials
 * Essential Git concepts & commands
 * GitHub
+* Demo!

 .. note::

-    You won't memorize all the commands in an hour but this will help you ask the right questions
+    You won't memorize all the commands in 2 hours but this will help you ask the right questions.

 Thinking about Software Development
 ===================================